bernhard-hofmann/Tabsets/readme.md

 See http://bernhard-hofmann.github.io/Tabsets/

 ## Version History
+Version 1.6:
+* If the only open tab is a new tab, it'll be closed when you open a tabset.
+This makes opening a new window, and then a tabset feel more dedicated to the tabset.

 Version 1.5:
 * Make it clearer that the tabsets can be clicked to expand the tabs in them, which allows individual tabs to be opened.